Staplegun-US/json-api-websocket-wrapper/README.md

 Everytime the wrapper publishes a new JSON blob, this subscribe callback will be called with the new JSON.

+<b>Important:</b> The channel-name here must be the same channel-name as defined
+in the config file, as well as preceded by a `/`

 ## License